brugal/q3vm/README.md

 Basic types are:

       byte, char, uchar, short, ushort, int, uint, float

+Template sizes and member offsets are optional.
+If they are not specified C style padding is applied.
+Members will begin at offsets that are a multiple of their basic type size.
+Range types are not padded.
+Template size is padded based on the largest member padding.

 Note that messages regarding dereferencing use '.' and '->' notation appended to the symbol name.
 Pointer and array declaractions can't contain spaces.